unfaiyted/react-movies-db/README.md

-# react-movie-db
+# react-movie-db (FAKEFLIX)
-Recreate user interface used by netflix.com.
+Recreate user interface used by []netflix.com](https://www.netflix.com).
 Technical challenge.
 Use data from themoviedb to populate content.

 ## Getting Started
 1. Clone repo!
+2. Setup either package manager yarn/npm
+3. npm install
+4. Setup your `keys.json` file
+    * Example file provided `example.keys.json`
+    * needed to access the API backend.
+    * You may need to request an API key from them.

 ## Status
-Started...
+- Currently front page caroseuls is partially completed, and basic search
+- Only pulls movie data so far, but TV data to be added.
+-

 ## About Project
-* React / Redux (create-react-app bootstrap)
+* React / Redux (create-react-app bootstraped)
 * Project pulls data via [moviedb api](https://developers.themoviedb.org/3/getting-started/introduction).
-    * REST api
+    * RESTful api
-* SCSS Styled structure
+* Sass (SCSS) used for styling and native animations, as much as possible

 ## FAQ
-1. It does nothing yet :)
+1. How do I do a thing?
+    - It only supports the front page and very limited search.

 DATA API:
 https://developers.themoviedb.org/3/getting-started/introduction